ruthnissi/colpro/RPL 2/pert3/notes.md

-This one projects are a bot tricky because we hv to do it sesuai flownya
+This one project is a bit tricky because we have to do it according to the rules

 *will be back to redo this